tildearrow/kwin-lowlatency/README.md

 > will this work under Wayland?

 no, it won't. it hasn't been done yet, since there's no way to ensure every retrace will wait for VBlank (especially on Mesa)... and although I could use DRM VBlank waiting there, it won't work on NVIDIA. sorry.

+> i'm using the `modesetting` driver (instead of the `amdgpu` DDX driver) under an AMD card, and can see some latency. how do I fix this?

+an option will come soon.

 > do you have any plans to upstream this?